Comment from Rebus:

 So, if I fired the jellypig --

-summarily and on the spot -- the Biograph didn’t have as many options
+summarily -- the Biograph didn’t have as many options

 as it should have, owing to the fact there was a very limited pool of